Post updated December 2021

 Many people comment on my unusual choice of destinations for my solo travels.
 My own adventures pale into insignificance when I compare my travels to that of fellow parishioner, Mike O’Shea, a well-known Irish adventure explorer.

 Mike’s travels have taken him to the most inhospitable parts of the world and he enjoys recounting his endeavours to audiences.
-Having seen him talk at the TBEX Killarney conference in 2017, I recently caught up with Mike as he gave a talk in our local community hall here in Kerry.
+Having seen him talk at the TBEX Blogging conference, I caught up with Mike as he gave a talk in our local community hall here in Kerry.
 In recognition for his contribution to exploration, Mike is a Fellow of the Royal Geographical Society.

 He started by discussing his involvement in The Ice Project, a series of adventures crossing the main ice regions of the world.
 Fellow Irish explorer, Dr. Clare O’Leary, has accompanied him on these travels.
 Clare is the first Irish woman to summit Mount Everest and has climbed the highest peaks on all continents.

 Mike outlined the main challenges that the North Pole can present an adventure explorer which are the weather conditions and the ever-shifting terrain.
 The North Pole is located in the centre of the Arctic Ocean and is composed of moving ice as opposed to the South Pole which is located on a landmass.

 Progress made on the North Pole was often undone by the moving ice.
 Sometimes the ice packs split which meant progress could only be made by swimming between the broken packs.
 Mike explained that swimming in the icy Arctic was bliss in comparison to the -55°C temperature on the surface.